danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 }
 ```

 That's it!
 We now have a SwiftUI view that can be used to capture swipe gestures on any view it is added to.
-Next up, let's add this swipe gesture to a SwiftUI `View`.
+Next, let's add this swipe gesture to a SwiftUI `View`.

 ## Add swipe gesture to any SwiftUI View